13 Things Your Vagina Secretly Wants to Tell You

 Seems excessive?
 Don’t feel gross.
 There’s no “normal” amount of discharge—it may fluctuate depending on your menstrual cycle.
 Mid-cycle, secretion increases and is generally clear and stretchy (think egg whites).
 “This facilitates sperm motility into the vagina, cervix, and uterus so fertilization can occur.
 It lets you know it’s a fertile time of the month,” says Dr. Dweck.
 Other times of the month, discharge may be thicker and whiter.

 Signs you should worry about: Clumpy discharge, like cottage cheese, could signal a yeast infection.
 Grey discharge with a fish-like odor may indicate bacterial vaginosis (BV), an overgrowth of bacteria.
 Heavy secretion that is grey, yellow, or green could be a side effect of gonorrhea, a sexually transmitted infection (STI).
 In these cases, see your doctor.
+Don’t miss the 9 secrets your vaginal discharge is trying to tell you.

 I’m not as strong as I used to be